-Teller City is a remote ghost town located southwest of Gould.
-There are only a couple cabins in ok shape still standing and some foundations.
+Teller City is a remote ghost town located southwest of Gould, CO near Walden.
+There are only a couple of cabins in okay shape still standing and some foundations.

 Much of this former boom town needs to be explored on foot, as it’s spread throughout the woods.
 Plan on spending an hour or so walking around.

 The area is beautiful and there are numerous lakes and streams to fish.
 Dispersed camping is permitted in much of the Roosevelt National Forest, just not at this historic site.
-Jeeps, ATV’s, dirt bikes and other OHV riding is popular.
+Jeeps, ATVs, dirt bikes, and other OHV riding are popular.
 The town sits at around 8200 feet.

 Teller City can be accessed from both Highway 125 near Rand and Highway 14 near Gould.
 From downtown Gould (there are only a couple old buildings) take County Road 21 which is Roosevelt National Forest access.